 - Increasing need to communicate and share information

 Extreme Programming or XP works on the principles of communication, simplicity, and feedback.
 XP is the same as the scrum methodology.
 The only difference is in the sprint: scrum utilizes 2 weeks to 1-month sprints, whereas XP utilizes up to 2 weeks.

 - Short timeframe

 - No fast-paced communication

-- More focus on the code result in a weak design
+- More focus on the code results in a weak design

 These are a few of the agile methodologies that have become popular among software developers.
 Pick the right one once you evaluate your team’s capabilities and the project requirements.